Deploy BitLocker management

 On the Client Management page, specify the following settings:

-Configure BitLocker Management Services: If you enable this setting, Configuration Manager automatically and silently backs up key recovery information in the site database.
+Configure BitLocker Management Services: When you enable this setting, Configuration Manager automatically and silently backs up key recovery information in the site database.
 If you disable or don't configure this setting, Configuration Manager doesn't save key recovery information.

 Select BitLocker recovery information to store: Configure it to use a recovery password and key package, or just a recovery password.